Alberta-Geological-Survey/depth-to-bedrock/README.md

 The folder structure is organized as follows:

-- `R`: R scripts used to prepare data and run the model.
+- `/`: R scripts used to prepare data and run the model.
+- `R`: Functions used by the scripts.
 - `projdata`: Data required by the model and visualizations.
 - `outputs`: Model results (created by the scripts).
 - `models`: Trained models (created by the scripts).